The Legend of Zelda: Oracle of Seasons Review

 Yet while combat is enjoyable, the story may fail to impress, especially when compared to the tale found in Ages.
 Set in the town of Holodrum, Link is summoned to the land by the Triforce, where he stumbles upon a girl named Din and her group of travelling performers.
 Soon after, an evil General named Onox appears, revealing Din to be the Oracle of Seasons and casting Link aside as he steals her away.
 Din's absence plummets the land's seasons into chaos and Link is again tasked with setting the world back to normal.
 But after that introductory narrative ends, the game fails to really develop the story much further.

-Seasons is a battle-centered game, and as such, never really captures the kind of wit and charm found in Ages' storytelling.
+Seasons is a battle-centered game, and as such never really captures the kind of wit and charm found in Ages' storytelling.
 While both share some lovable characters — such as the comically antagonistic Maple and lovable mounts Dimitri, Moosh and Ricky — Ages' yarn spun across two timelines, pitting Link with a lovesick Maku Tree, pairing him with colourful foil Ralph and intertwining the plot across the ages.

 Comparatively, Seasons' story falls a little flat.
 The overly to-the-point Maku Tree serves mainly as a device to say "go here next," there are far fewer main characters and the folks you do meet feel less developed.
 If you decide to play the games as a pair, Seasons is recommended second, as the over-arching narrative between the two games will help enhance its lacklustre standalone story.

 Storytelling aside, Oracle of Seasons does have an upper hand over its linked counterpart in the visual department.
 The world of Holodrum is far more vibrant, thanks to each screen having four distinct versions depending on the current season.
-From white-washed winter blues to saturated summer greenery and auburn autumn colours, the visual variety of the game is fantastic.
+From white-washed winter blues to saturated summer greenery and auburn autumn colours, the visual variety is fantastic.
 Changing seasons causes slight environmental changes like vines that grow in summer or snow that piles up during winter, but these differences don't create as many puzzling effects as the time shifts in Ages.
 Still, they offer a nice visual range that gives you plenty of incentive to fully explore each area.

 To gain more control over the seasons, you frequently return to Subrosia, a hidden underground land that serves as one of the more interesting aspects of Seasons' otherwise dull plot.
 After Onox captured Din, the Temple of Seasons disappeared — or so everyone thought; it really just sank underground into Subrosia.
 Here, Link powers up the central item of the game: the Rod of Seasons, meaning you'll spend a lot of time interacting with Subrosians, the comical bunch of creatures that inhabit the land.
 These weirdos enjoy eating and bathing in lava, find politeness to be rude and obsess over secrecy.
 These interspersed visits help to break up the narrative, and offer some much needed comic relief.